How to use a hydrometer

 - 3

 Most hydrometers are calibrated at 20°C (68°F) — readings taken at significantly different temperatures will require a small correction (see the temperature correction section).
-Hydrometers typically come with a trial jar — a tall, narrow plastic cylinder used to take readings without disturbing your fermenter.
+Hydrometers are usually used with a trial jar, a tall, narrow plastic (sometimes graduated) cylinder used to take readings without disturbing your fermenter.

 Taking a reading step by step